abstools/abstools/abs-models.org/content/documentation/tutorials/language-tutorial.md

 model orthogonal variability in product lines.
 Let us build a product line based on the Account interface from Sect.
 6.4.
 Assume we want to distinguish between checking and saving accounts.
 The latter may pay interest, whereas the former usually don't.
-Optionally, a checking ac- count (but not a saving account) may permit an overdraft or incur fees for transactions.
+Optionally, a checking account (but not a saving account) may permit an overdraft or incur fees for transactions.
 A graphical representation of the Account feature model is in [Fig. 12](fig12.png).
 The textual rendering in μTVL looks as
 follows: